How to Install UNRAR on Debian

 Option 1: Install RARLAB’s Unrar (Recommended)

 RARLAB’s version resides in Debian’s non-free component.
-Ensure contrib and non-free (and on Debian 12+ optionally non-free-firmware) are enabled before installing.
-Refer to the repository configuration guide if these components are absent.
+Ensure contrib and non-free (and on Debian 12/13 optionally non-free-firmware) are enabled before installing.

-For detailed guidance on enabling these repositories, refer to the guide on enabling Contrib and Non-Free repositories on Debian.
+For detailed step-by-step guidance on enabling these repositories, including manual editing methods and verification steps, refer to the guide on enabling Contrib and Non-Free repositories on Debian.

 Step 2: Update the Repository List